micro-api/micro-api/README.md

 ```

-## Extending
+## Querying

-Micro API does not specify anything about pagination, filtering, sparse fields, sorting, etc. For example, the `meta` object **MAY** contain hints on what queries can be appended to GET requests:
+Micro API does not specify anything about pagination, filtering, sparse fields, sorting, etc. For example, the `query` object **MAY** contain hints on what queries can be appended to GET requests, with further information about the query provided by a vocabulary (optional):

 ```json
 {